top of page

 Glazes: Included in the membership.
 We have a variety of cone 6 glazes and underglazes

-Equipment: We have 8 wheels, slab roller, wall mount extruder, hand extruder, 2 electric kilns and forms.
+Equipment: We have 8 wheels, slab roller, wall mount extruder, hand extruder, 2 electric kilns and various slump molds and forms.

 Studio Rules